 Pink House Studio is now launching a residency program that explores the intersections of art, ecology and local knowledge.

-On the island we no longer have our favourite photocopier and we find other ways to continue printing, producing our publications with a pot on the fire, making jams from the fruit that grows in our garden and other edible publications from plants and herbs we collect.’
+On the island we no longer have our dear photocopier, finding other ways to continue publishing; producing our editions with a pot on the fire, making jams from the fruit that grows in our garden and other edible publications from plants and herbs we collect.’

 >Pink House press underlines the importance and urgency of printed matter as a possible medium and vehicle to generate space, and to create dialogues that touches upon topics such as the development of public discourse through artistic practices, and the publication as a portable-hospitable artist-run space.
 Manifesting that publications are low budget and democratic artworks which everyone can buy or exchange.